 Key Points

-• Peak carbon monoxide levels decreased substantially in South Lake Tahoe since the 1980's mostly due to cleaner car engines.
+• Peak carbon monoxide levels have decreased substantially in South Lake Tahoe since the 1980's except during periods impacted by wildfire.
+See wildfire events effecting the Lake Tahoe air basin at the Climate Resilience Dashboard

 • Carbon monoxide levels have dropped to levels where the Environmental Protection Agency and the Nevada Department of Environmental Protection consider the Tahoe Basin to be in attainment; therefore, they no longer actively monitor carbon monoxide.